sras/repltalk/README.md

   haskell_server & vim_adapter
 ```

+You can see the plug-in in action [here](https://youtu.be/iblExnkhy4s)

 ### For Visual Studio Code

 The Visual Studio Code extension does not require an adapter since JavaScript has got native support for async calls.
 So if you are using VSC, the you only have to start the REPL server.

 Please refer to [this doc](https://github.com/sras/repltalk/tree/master/plugins/vsc).

-You can see the plug-in in action [here](https://youtu.be/iblExnkhy4s)
+A sample session can be seen [here](https://youtu.be/FgdxkvXk874).

 ### Port Numbers